betaglot/plantabeta/docs/dev/ToolDev.md

 ### Design Constraint

-Holes in fabric snag, which often leads to the hole becoming larger and can potentially prevent Moto.
+Holes in fabric snag, which often leads to the hole becoming larger and can potentially prevent Move.

 RipStop Fabric